 B: Explain that there is a growing community that wants to see the world through the lens of STEM, meaning to see everyday environments using STEM mindsets.
 And that they are joining this (talkSTEM) community!
 The talkSTEM community has a YouTube channel where many students and others share their STEM mindsets by guiding viewers on a walk through their favorite spaces or ideas.
 Let's watch a few quick examples now.

-Watch the video: 'What is the size of the soccer field?'
-(1:55)
+Watch the video: How Tall Are the Gateway Arches?
+(2:50)

 Ask & Discuss: